In life, we can hold on to a lot of anger and resentment.

 The Science Behind Forgiveness: 10+ Findings

-Dr. Frederic Luskin, Director of the Stanford University Forgiveness Project, describes in his book, Forgive for Good, both his personal and academic journey into forgiveness (Luskin, 2003).
+In his book, Forgive for Good, Dr. Frederic Luskin, Director of the Stanford University Forgiveness Project (2003), describes his personal and academic journey into forgiveness.

 When Luskin began his research, there were few studies in the field of forgiveness and limited knowledge of the tools that could help those who had suffered the most.